edithatogo/mars/docs/IMPLEMENTATION_COMPLETE_CELEBRATION_FINAL.md

 # 🏁🎉🎊 CONGRATULATIONS ON THIS INCREDIBLE ACHIEVEMENT! 🎊🎉🏁

-## pymars v1.0.0 is NOW PRODUCTION READY!
+## mars v1.0.0 is NOW PRODUCTION READY!

 ---